 The problem is that we encounter the errors which cannot be explained by the Gaussian noise.
-One example is shown in Figure 2, which was obtained at Dec 21, 1999 08:39 JST by setting the destination as www.try-net.or.jp and the TTL value as 13.
+One example is shown in Figure 2, which was obtained at Dec 21 08:39, 1999 JST by setting the destination as www.trynet.or.jp and the TTL value as 13.
 Several small values were observed during the measurement as shown in Figure 2.
 We need to introduce some method to remove such errors before the bandwidth estimation is performed.
-For this purpose, we will apply a weighted least square fitting method as will be explained in Subsection 3.1.
+For this purpose, we will apply a weighted least square fitting method as to be explained in Subsection 3.1.